luoos/junit5-testrunner-demo/README.md

 This is a demo project that shows how to use JUnit 5 to run test cases programmatically.

-The [TestRunner](src/main/java/com/luojl/demo/TestRunner.java) runs two test cases in [JUnit5DemoTest.java](src/test/java/com/luojl/demo/JUnit5DemoTest.java) with two different orders.
+The [TestRunner](src/main/java/com/luojl/demo/TestRunner.java) runs test in four rounds.
+The first two rounds use JUnit 5 API to run JUnit 5 tests in two different orders, the actual execution order is expected.
+The second two rounds use JUnit 5 API to run JUnit 4 tests in two different orders, but the actual execution order is unexpected.
+Refer to the [TestRunner](src/main/java/com/luojl/demo/TestRunner.java) for defailts.

 Sample output: